 If you still have some pep in your step, set off on a stroll along the Seine, crossing over bridges and taking in the beauty of the city.

-At dusk, embark on a Seine River boat cruise – it’s the perfect way to wrap up Paris in 7 days!
+At dusk, embark on a Seine River Cruise – it’s the perfect way to wrap up Paris in 7 days!
 Most boats have open-air decks, where passengers have unobstructed views of the best Paris highlights.

-Some Paris boat tours include beverages and/or meals, while others allow you to bring your own on board.
+Some Paris boat tours include beverages and/or meals, while others allow you to bring your own.
 Many travelers tout the Gourmet Dinner Cruise with Champagne and live music to be a memorable Paris experience!

 Map of What To See in Paris in One Week